jazzband/django-admin-sortable/README.md

 ### Status
 django-admin-sortable is currently used in production.

-### What's new in 2.1.6?
+### What's new in 2.1.7?
-- Added inclusion of custom JavaScript callbacks after sorting is performed, if desired.
+- Bug fix for inlines that caused sorting to stop working.

 ### Future
 - Better template support for foreign keys that are self referential.
 If someone would like to take on rendering recursive sortables, that would be super.